-Based on the review of the instrumentation data and observations from the site inspection of July 5 and 6, 2021, there were no dam safety concerns identified.
-The current monitoring schedule for all instruments will be generally unchanged for the 2022 monitoring period.
+Based on the review of the instrumentation data and observations from the site inspection of May 25 and 26, 2022, there were no dam safety concerns identified.
+The current monitoring schedule for all instruments will be generally unchanged for the 2023 monitoring period.
 The monitoring frequencies are summarized in Table 4.1 and are detailed for each item in Appendix III.
-Additional readings may be requested as required depending on trends observed during the 2022 reporting period.
+Additional readings may be requested as required depending on trends observed during the 2023 reporting period.
+Based on the TSFs performance to date, the piezometers and reading frequency are considered sufficient for ongoing monitoring of the facility under current conditions (KCB 2022a).

-Table 4.1 Monitoring Frequencies for 2021 Reporting Period
+Table 4.1 Monitoring Frequencies for 2022 Reporting Period